CraftTweaker/CraftTweaker-Documentation/docs/mods/ArmoreableMobs/ArmoreableMobs.md

 #Armoreable Mobs

 A mod that allows you to give armor on spawn to living mobs.
-Methods can be found in the Crafttweaker documentation page(LINK).

 #ArmorGroup methods
 `new ArmorGroup(name as string) as ArmorGroup` -> Returns a new ArmorGroup with the specified name.